graphcore-research/graphcore-research.github.io/README.md

 **Images** should be placed in the same folder as the markdown file, and linked using markdown syntax, e.g. `![Alt text](my_image.png)`.
 By default, images are scaled to min(original size, text width), but this can look too large for high-res square images.
 In this case, use the classes `.img-tiny`, `.img-small`, `.img-medium` or `.img-large` to limit the maximum size, e.g. `![Alt text](my_image.png){:.img-small}`.

+To **publish** when you're happy with your post, push it to a branch on [draft-graphcore-research.github.io](https://github.com/graphcore-research/draft-graphcore-research.github.io) for review.
+When it's merged into `main`, push it to [graphcore-research.github.io](https://github.com/graphcore-research/graphcore-research.github.io), e.g. if the remotes are `public` and `origin`: `git push public origin/main:main`.

 ### POTM

 Papers-of-the-month are special, consisting of a **root** page at `pages/posts/potm/YYYY/MM/potm.md`, and multiple **child** pages at `pages/posts/potm/YYYY/MM/paper-slug/paper-slug.md`.
 They should have specific frontmatter: